Sumitcoders/Practical-File/README.md

 # Practical
 Practical file for boards

-Ok guys so this repository is crated for the uploading of the python pragramm files for the practicle of our boards (2022-23).
+Ok guys so this repository is created for the uploading of the python pragramm files for the practicle of our boards (2022-23).

 NOTE: Don't upload any programme before a succesfull run and also add the required module in the description of the file.